Gregwar/Image/README.md

 ## Using fallback image

-If the image file doesn't exists, you can configurate a fallback image that will be used by the class (note that this require the cache directory to be available).
+If the image file doesn't exist, you can configure a fallback image that will be used by the class (note that this requires the cache directory to be available).

 A default "error" image which is used is in `images/error.jpg`, you can change it with: